Abirii/Camara-remote-control---Using-Convolutional-Neural-Networks/README.md

 Main menu: Control by the number of fingers that being held up, and back to main manu with OK sign.

-1) Sleep mode: Recognize whether eye is opened or closed.
+1) Sleep mode: Recognize whether eyes are opened or closed.
 2) Backwards and forwards mode: Controlling video speed through hand gestures.
-3) Switch channel mode: Through hand gestures.
+3) Switch channel mode: switch channel through hand gestures.
 4) Volume mode: Control by distance of the hand from the camera.

 # Demo